 The big question is whether you actually have any interest in comparing the actions themselves.
 So do you really want to know if someone is more likely to help a blind man across the street as they are to do some other positive action (say, donate to charity)?
 Or are these 10 positive actions just examples of positive actions?
 And you just want to compare all the positives to all the negatives?

-A Few Analysis Options that are Not Optimal
+A Few Analysis Options for Within-Subjects Factors that are Not Optimal

 The reason I ask is that when you do repeated measures ANOVA, you have to set it up in the wide format.
-This means that each response (every action) is a separate column.
+This means that each response (the rating of every action) is a separate column.
 RM ANOVA wants each column to be a condition and will compare them.
 There is no way to specify “compare these 10 columns to these other 10 columns.”